liquidinstruments/moku-examples/docs/api/reference/ext_clk/set_external_clock.md

 additional_doc:
     When using either of the clients, user can access this function directly from instrument reference.
-description: Enable/Disable the external reference clock on the Moku
+description: Enable/Disable the 10 MHz external reference clock on the Moku
 method: post
 name: set_external_clock
 parameters: